ycpcs/cs101-fall2026/syllabus.md

 ### Homework policy

 Programming assignments will be assigned periodically.
-Discussing programming assignments with other students is acceptable and encouraged **only for high level conceptual design**.
+Discussing programming assignments with other students is acceptable and encouraged **only for high-level conceptual design**.
 You must **write and understand all of the code you include in your program**.
 Verbatim copying of someone else's code (including electronic transmission or using code from websites) is **STRICTLY FORBIDDEN** under any circumstances.
 You must actively contribute to the process of understanding and solving the problem posed in the homework assignment.
 Tutoring will be available if you need assistance in writing code.

 When you collaborate with another student, you **must** add comments to the code you turn in stating